-- The consideration of the Annual Governance Statement Action Plan by the Council's Internal Control Board (ICB) on a quarterly basis. - The consideration of the Accounts, the Head of Corporate Resources (as Head of Internal Audit) Annual Report and the Annual Governance Statement by the Council's Audit Panel.
+- The consideration of the Annual Governance Statement Action Plan by the Council's Internal Control Board (ICB) during the year. - The consideration of the Accounts, the Head of Corporate Resources (as Head of Internal Audit) Annual Report and the Annual Governance Statement by the Council's Audit Panel.

-- A review of the Council's Local Code of Corporate Governance by the Standards Committee, with reference to CIPFA/Solace Guidance. - Referral of the Annual Governance Statement to full Council with the Statement of Accounts. - Sign off by the Chair of the Council and Chief Executive, once approved. - This year, the Council's governance arrangements have operated as designed.
+- A review of the Council's Local Code of Corporate Governance by the Standards Committee, with reference to CIPFA/Solace Guidance. - Referral of the Annual Governance Statement to full Council with the Statement of Accounts. - Sign off by the Chair of the Council and Chief Executive, once approved. - This year, the Council's governance arrangements have broadly operated as designed, with some acting-up arrangements (principally in respect of the Head of Paid Service and Section 151 Officer roles) from November 2017 to May 2018 pending the recruitment and start of a new Chief Executive.